 If we want to use certain techniques, we have to make compromises for some projects.
 For example, the printing material PLA for 3D printing is not yet easily recyclable.
-Also, we need electrical machines for the printer.
+Also we need electrical machines for the printer.
 Here, however, it is worthwhile to observe the development towards more sustainability and to participate in it if there are solutions.

 Where are my priorities in production, sales and sustainability?

-Prepare paint quantity according to planned consumption
+Prepare ink quantity according to planned consumption

-Oil paint: wash brushes without solvent, but first with sunflower oil, then with gall soap.
+Oil paint: Wash brushes without solvent, but first with sunflower oil, then with gall soap.
 Is also health protection.

 Alternatives to organic volatile solvents are egg tempera, gouache

-Real hair brushes
+Real hair brush

-Occupational health and safety
+Occupational safety and health